joaoarthurbm/joaoarthurbm.github.io/index.md

 ### 2018

+**Can students help themselves?
+An investigation of students feedback on the quality of the source code.**
+José Raul Andrade and João Brunet.
+*Frontiers in Education Conference (FIE).*

 **Automatic Decomposition of Java Open Source Pull Requests: a replication study.**
 Victor Freire, João Brunet, and Jorge Figueiredo.
 *International Conference on Current Trends in Theory and Practice of Computer Science (SOFSEM).*